 DE Whiting LLC works with executors throughout the entire process, including opening the estate, inventorying the assets, preparing the accounting, and filing the necessary taxes.
 In some cases, we may be able to expedite the process by seeking a waiver of administration or summary administration.

 If you have been named an executor or lost a loved one who passed on—without a will in place—we can help you navigate the probate or estate administration process.
 We have extensive experience working with executors and administrators and are well-versed in the rules of the New Hampshire probate court.
-Call our office today for a free consultation.
+Call our office today for a consultation.

 We proudly serve clients in Greater Concord and surrounding areas throughout the State of New Hampshire.